Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 ## 7: Configuration file creation:

 Use the ConfigTemplate to create a new file with the appropriate headers.
-For each row, fill in the information about a particular sample:
+For each row, fill in the information about a particular sample.
+Note that in most cases, "path" refers to an absolute path, with the exception of "in1" and "in2", where you just need the name of the input file.
+The "blast_db" option is the path to the appropriate .nal or .nhr file, minus the .nal or .nhr extension, but can also be specified as "none" to skip BLAST filtering.

 | Header           | Required or Default    | Information |
 | ---------------- | ---------------------- | ----------- |